AI-Powered New York Personal Injury Settlement Calculator

 New York Statute of Limitations

-New York gives you 3 years from the date of injury to file a lawsuit—longer than most states but shorter than Florida's 4 years.
+New York gives you 3 years from the date of injury to file a lawsuit—longer than many states, including Florida, which cut its negligence deadline to 2 years in 2023.

 | Case Type | Statute of Limitations | Notes |